 Epidural anesthesia is the most common form of pain relief during labor and delivery.
-An epidural is a medical procedure whereby a catheter is inserted into the epidural space of your spinal cord and analgesic (pain killing) medication is injected.
-It will cause you to become numb below the placement site, which is roughly at the level of the top of your hip bones.
-The catheter that delivers the medication is left in place until after your baby is delivered.
+An epidural is a medical procedure whereby a catheter is inserted into the epidural space of your spinal cord and medication is injected.
+You will become numb below the placement site.
+Medication is administered via this catheter until after you deliver your baby.

 What can I expect?

 Before the anesthesiologist can place your epidural you must receive at least one liter of fluids via IV.
-The rationale behind this is an epidural can cause a drop in blood pressure.
-To preemptively combat this, your blood volume is artificially increased through the addition of IV fluids as an increase in blood volume helps to raise blood pressure.
-Fluids will continue to be hung throughout the remainder of your labor.
-After receiving fluids, the anesthesiologist will come in and go over the risks, explain what to expect, and obtain your written consent.
+This because an epidural can cause a drop in blood pressure.
+To combat this, your blood volume will be increased with IV fluids.
+The nurse will continue to hang fluids throughout the remainder of your labor.
+After receiving fluids, the anesthesiologist will come in and go over the procedure and obtain consent.

 When should I get my epidural?

 You can get an epidural at any time once labor has begun.
 The longer you wait to get an epidural, the less likely it will be that you may need other interventions.
 For this reason we recommend waiting until you are 7-8 cm dilated, if you can and want to, before requesting an epidural, if that is part of your birth plan.
 However, everyone has different levels of pain tolerance and this is your birth and your decision to make.
-Our doulas are trained and well equipped to support clients who get epidurals.
-Let’s look at why it is that getting an epidural earlier in labor may increase your chances of needing other interventions.
+Our doulas are trained to support clients who get epidurals.
+Let’s look at why getting an epidural earlier in labor may increase your chances of other interventions.

 Once the epidural is placed you must stay in bed, so you aren’t able to encourage your baby to move down using gravity or methods that can widen your pelvic outlet (bouncing on a ball, squats, double hip squeeze, etc).
 Because you are laying down the ability of your baby to make meaningful, or effective, contact with your cervix can be reduced.
 Your doula can help you get on your side and use either a peanut ball or pillows to open your pelvic outlet, helping to make your contractions more effective.

-Also, because you will be hooked up to constant fluids and will not be able to get out of bed (or feel that your bladder is filling up) it is very likely that a catheter will be placed in your bladder until it is time to push.
+You will receive fluids during your labor and will not be able to get out of bed.
+It is very likely that a catheter will be placed in your bladder until it is time to push.
 If your bladder is full, it can hinder your uterus’ ability to fully contract.

 What are the risks?

 As you know by now, we are non-medical birth professionals.
-We strongly suggest calling the anesthesia department at the hospital where you will be delivering to go over all the risks.
-Having this conversation in advance and reviewing the risks before you are in labor will help you to make a truly informed decision.
+You can call the anesthesia department where you will deliver and discuss risks and benefits with an anesthesiologist.
+Having this conversation before you are in labor will help you make a truly informed decision.